Just like the big cats of the jungle, the cute little puppy you keep at home has retractable claws.

 Muscles

-On the other hand, claws protraction involves both the flexor and extensor muscles.
+On the other hand, claw protraction involves both the flexor and extensor muscles.
 When these two muscle groups rotate and extend simultaneously, the muscles are pushed out of the sheath.

-If the flexor contracts and acts independently without the extensor muscles, some joins are flexed, and the claws will remain retracted.
+If the flexor contracts and acts independently without the extensor muscles, some joints are flexed, and the claws remain retracted.

-As earlier mention, retraction is a necessary action to prevent the cat from blunting its claws.
+As mentioned earlier, retraction is necessary to prevent the cat from blunting its claws.

 According to science, the claw retraction mechanism is associated with a character complex that includes the morphology of the middle and distal phalanges.